kirkpams/CSEdIRB/README.md

     experienced CS Education researchers who have volunteered to share their perspectives on how to work successfully with your IRB.

-  * Common Mistakes - Most of us, at some point, have an IRB encounter that does not go as smoothly as planned.
+  * Common Mistakes and Obstacles - Most of us, at some point, have an IRB encounter that does not go as smoothly as planned.
 These situations can arise from communication failures, unanticipated obstacles, or legitimate concerns regarding the protection of subjects.
 These documents identify common problems and offer advice on how to work with your IRB to address them.

   * Sample Protocols - This directory contains sample protocols for a number of different types of projects.
 These protocols may provide insight in how you